 Some helicopters like the Robinson R44 have a seat weight limit of 240lb/108Kg because of the collapsibility feature designed into each seat to absorb the impact of a hard landing.
 If the passengers’ weight is an issue, the H125 or H130 are a better option for the passenger as they have no seat weight restrictions.

 If the passenger is larger and will not fit in just one seat then this will need to be discussed with the helicopter company beforehand.
 Occupying two seats is usually not a problem, but there may be an additional cost if the tour is based on price-per-seat.
-Most tour companies usually have a standard policy on the passenger requiring to purchase two seats if their weight is over 300lb/136kg.
+Most tour companies usually have a standard policy on the passenger requiring them to purchase two seats if their weight is over 300lb/136kg.

 For those passengers that have tendencies to shout, scream, panic, or lash out they can still be flown but it will be at the discretion of the pilot.
 My advice would be to sit that passenger in the seat furthest away from the pilot and have a helper with enough strength to sit between the passenger and the pilot.